Updated: Sep 15

 Solarizing any affected soil can also help kill off this fungus - simply cover the affected soil with black plastic and leave it undisturbed during the warm season.

-The sun, along with the plastic, will then heat the soil – killing the fungus in the process.
+The sun, along with the plastic, will then heat the soil – killing the fungal disease in the process.

 This fungal disease happens on the tops of leaves in humid weather conditions.
 Leaves will have a whitish or greyish surface and might also curl.